c-exe/Open-Trebuchet/Database Backups/DBBackups.md

 ---------|---------
-otdbEmptyBak | Empty tables of the Database otdbBakWEB | Only the World English Bible bible translation (in the table structure)
+otdbEmptyBak | Empty tables of the Database otdbBakWEB | Only the World English Bible bible translation (in the table structure) otdbBakWEB_old | The above, prior to the change in "Song" table structure